hotosm/osm-fieldwork/doc/configuring.md

 There are 3 section in the config file, *ignore*, *convert*, and *private*.
 Anything in the *ignore* section gets left out of all data processing and output files.
-ANything in the *private* section is kept out of the OXM output file, but included in a separate GeoJson formatted file.
+Anything in the *private* section is kept out of the OXM output file, but included in a separate GeoJson formatted file.
 That file contains all the data by whomever is organizing this mapping campaign.
 There are often data items like